 The detective story is the normal recreation of noble minds.

-detective-stories intellect mysteries reading recreation
+reading intellect mysteries detective-stories recreation

 It seems that the Parisian Oulipo group has recently constructed a matrix of all possible murder-story situations and has found that there is still to be written a book in which the murderer is the reader.
 Moral: there exist obsessive ideas, they are never personal; books talk among themselves, and any true detection should prove that we are the guilty party.